Virginia Tech® home

 Compensation

-Once the dog is deemed eligible, the study will cover costs associated with surgery to biopsy the tumor, implant the cranial window, and administer the histotripsy treatment, as well as the second surgery to remove the tumor, anesthesia for repeated MRI scans, and clinical visits during the study period.
+Once the dog is deemed eligible, the study will cover costs associated with tumor treatment and removal, as well as study-related imaging and clinical visits during the study period.
 The cost of the initial MRI to confirm diagnosis is not covered by the study.

 Contact